mgussekloo/laravel-facet-filter/README.md

 		*/

 		$facets = Product::getFacets();
-		/* Returns a Laravel collection of the available facets for this product. */
+		/* Returns a Laravel collection of the available facets for this model. */

 		$facetsInQueryResult = $facets->limitToSubjectIds([1,2,3]);
 		/* Sometimes you want the facet information for a subset of models